Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

               sw-leaf01(config)#
              ```

-             Copy and paste the configuration [from here](hpcm_switch_conf_leaf_starlord.md) and save the configuration using the following command:
+             Copy and paste the configuration [from here](hpcm_switch_conf_leaf.md) and save the configuration using the following command:

              ```bash
               sw-leaf01(config)# write memory
              ```

-      >__Note:__ Incase the spine and/or leaf switches are from Aruba then following document an be referred for the configuration in the following link: https://hpedia.osp.hpe.com/wiki/Setting_up_Aruba_Switches_with_HPCM.
+      >__Note:__ If the switches are from Aruba, then see "Using Aruba Switches" section in [HPE Performance Cluster Manager Installation Guide for Clusters Without Leader Nodes](https://www.hpe.com/support/hpcm-inst-no-leaders-006) for procedure to configure the Aruba switches.

    1. Running `YaST-Firstboot`.